ccs-amsterdam/amcat4/README.md

 env/bin/pip install -e .[dev]
 ```

-Before being able to do anything useful through the API, you will need at least one user which can be created with the command below:
+Before being able to do anything useful through the API, you will need to run the following command to create a .env file that contains environment variables and generates a random secret for signing the JSON Web Tokens (so also make sure to keep this file secret).
+Here you also need to provide the email address of the admin user.

 ```
-env/bin/python amcat4 create-admin --username admin --password supergeheim
+env/bin/python amcat4 create-env admin@something.com
 ```

 Now, you can run the backend server: